LeaVerou/style-observer/README.md

 | To `display: none` | ❌ | ❌ | ✅ | ✅ | ❌ |
 | From not `none` to not `none` |  ✅ | ❌ | ✅ | ✅ | ✅ |

+### Changing `transition` properties after observing

-- You cannot change the `transition`/`transition-*` properties dynamically on elements you are observing after you start observing them.
+If you change the `transition`/`transition-*` properties dynamically on elements you are observing after you start observing them, you need to call `observer.updateTransition(targets)` to regenerate the `transition` property the observer uses to detect changes.
+Or just tuck `, var(--style-observer-transition, all)` at the end of your `transition` property, and then you don’t need to worry about it.